michelderu/tracing/README.md

 ### Show the immediate results and value of the data that turned into information
 10. Search through the FINAL db
 ### Show the provenance and lineage information in the DHF
-11. SHow the Jobs and Traces panes
+11. Show the Jobs and Traces panes
 ### Show the end-to-end tracing using the Graph view
 12. Show the Tracing GUI with ingest and harmonization activities
+13. Explain end-to-end lineage
 ### Call a data service for end-to-end tracing information allowing for accountability and compliancy
-13. Explain end-to-end lineage
 14. Call the Data Services interface for Customer data (enabling a Data Driven organization and easy innovation)
 15. Show the Tracing GUI with the GetCustomer activity
 ### Now also show how to leverage existing knowledge in the organisation